 Hands even with his head and club held high, Tiger stares forward and to the card’s left.
 A great post-swing pose, Tiger’s usual outfit adds a black vest over his red shirt.

 The top-right corner shows off the prestigious “PRECIOUS METAL GEMS.”
-A bar near the bottom bares his name, “EMPLOYEE EXCLUSIVE,” and the 2013 Metal Universe logo.
-Aside from that, the card consists entirely of purple foil regularly used on PMG cards.
+A bar near the bottom bears his name, “EMPLOYEE EXCLUSIVE,” and the 2013 Metal Universe logo.
+Aside from that, the card consists entirely of purple foil, which is regularly used on PMG cards.

 Like the Tiger Slam 4, this card was exclusively distributed to Upper Deck employees.
 While there had been other memorabilia cards of Tiger, there had never been a Metal Universe with his likeness.
 In addition, the print run of this card is significantly smaller than the Tiger Slam, with only 125 copies made.